A higher Gross-Zagier formula and the structure of Selmer groups: Abstract

 \section{Abstract}

-We establish a structural refinement of Gross--Zagier formula by comparing Heegner point Kolyvagin systems with Kurihara numbers when the root number of a rational elliptic curve $E$ over an imaginary quadratic field $K$ is $-1$.
-When the root number of $E$ over $K$ is 1, we first prove the structure theorem of the Selmer group of $E$ over $K$ and also obtain a structural refinement of Waldspurger formula by comparing bipartite Euler systems with Kurihara numbers.
-No low rank assumption is imposed in both refinements.
+We describe a Kolyvagin system-theoretic refinement of Gross--Zagier formula by comparing Heegner point Kolyvagin systems with Kurihara numbers when the root number of a rational elliptic curve $E$ over an imaginary quadratic field $K$ is $-1$.
+When the root number of $E$ over $K$ is 1, we first establish the structure theorem of the $p^\infty$-Selmer group of $E$ over $K$.
+The description is given by the values of certain families of quaternionic automorphic forms, which is a part of bipartite Euler systems.
+By comparing bipartite Euler systems with Kurihara numbers, we also obtain an analogous refinement of Waldspurger formula.
+No low analytic rank assumption is imposed in both refinements.

-We also discuss how the non-triviality of various ``Kolyvagin systems" can be directly obtained from the corresponding main conjectures.
+We also prove the equivalence between the non-triviality of various ``Kolyvagin systems" and the corresponding main conjecture localized at the augmentation ideal.
+As consequences, we obtain new applications of (weaker versions of) the Heegner point main conjecture and the anticyclotomic main conjecture to the structure of $p^\infty$-Selmer groups of elliptic curves of arbitrary rank.
+In particular, the Heegner point main conjecture localized at the augmentation ideal implies the strong rank one $p$-converse to the theorem of Gross--Zagier and Kolyvagin.